Russ-Holloway/CoPPA-Stop-Search-Reasonable-Grounds/tools/mcp-server/README.md

 For technical support or questions:
 - Create an issue in the project repository
-- Contact the CoPPA development team
+- Contact the CoPA development team
 - Refer to MCP SDK documentation for protocol questions

 ---

-*This MCP server is specifically designed for the CoPPA Stop & Search application but can be adapted for other Azure projects requiring comprehensive security validation.*
+*This MCP server is specifically designed for the CoPA Stop & Search application but can be adapted for other Azure projects requiring comprehensive security validation.*